-- Social isolation does not join in and has few friends

 - Low self-esteem

 - Frequent lateness or non-attendance at school

 - Destructive tendencies

 - Poor relationships with peers

 - Compulsive stealing and scavenging

 - Rocking, hair twisting and thumb sucking

-Sexual Abuse Sexual abuse affects a child or young person emotionally and physically.
-It is difficult to detect as the physical indicators are not directly visible.
+SexualSexual abuse affects a child or young person emotionally and physically.AbuseIt is difficult to detect as the physical indicators are not directly visible.
 Often the indicators that a child is being sexually abused are exhibited through behaviour.
 Sexual abuse occurs in every class, cultural and occupational group.

 Sexually abused children may take refuge in an appearance of normality, e.g. some children immerse themselves in schoolwork as a way of 'blanking out' the abuse.
-Emotional and behavioural difficulties may result for example from abuse and neglect, physical or mental illness, sensory or physical impairment, or psychological trauma.
+Emotional and behavioural difficulties may result for example from abuse, neglect and exploitation, physical or mental illness, sensory or physical impairment, or psychological trauma.
 In some cases emotional and behavioural difficulties may arise from or be exacerbated by circumstances within the school environment, for example, a change in teacher or routine.